nashpaz123/Please-Contain-Yourself/3-Bundle_Your_App_Into_An_Image/README.md

 # Module 3 - Bundle Your App into an Image

-#### A note about the semantic formatting in this tutorial:

 - [ ] Check boxes are steps that need to be completed.

-Text that looks `like this --for --example` are commands that you should type into your terminal.
-Or else.

----
->Asides: Side notes to ponder while staring off into the distance.

----

-**Bold text: Gotchas that are gonna getcha if you don't heed this advice**

-**Click on an image if you need a larger view**

-## With that out of the way, let's get started!

 - [ ] If you have not already cloned this repo onto your computer, do so now.
 You will be making use of files in this repo during this module